UUDigitalHumanitieslab/gephi-plugins/README.md

 ## Using Gephi Fieldnotes

-With a graph open in Gephi, and potential settings already set, go to `Plugins > Export Fieldnotes`.
+With a graph open in Gephi, and potential settings already set, go to `Fieldnotes > Export`.
 Choose a folder where you want to save the files with your current settings.
 Note that write permissions are required for the plugin to work.
 After having selected a folder, the Fieldnotes plugin will produce a settings file called `settings_[year]-[month]-[day]_[hour]:[minutes]:[seconds].txt` and a graph export called `graph_[year]-[month]-[day]_[hour]:[minutes]:[seconds].gexf`.
 These two files are linked through their timestamp and together form a complete snapshot of the produced graph.